Close Alert Banner

 Looking for more information?

-Ontario Works Caseload
+Ontario Works Cases

 This measure provides a count of the number of Ontario Works cases, as well as the percent of Ontario Works cases by family composition.